-If you want to save money, consider purchasing some non-organic produce from the “clean 15,” which are fruits and vegetables less likely to contain residue from pesticides.
+If you want to save money, consider purchasing some non-organic produce from the “Clean Fifteen,” which are fruits and vegetables less likely to contain residue from pesticides.
 The list includes avocados, sweet corn, cabbage, onions, asparagus, eggplants, honeydews, kiwis, cantaloupes, cauliflower, and broccoli.

 Mind delivery fees

 If you’re playing it safe with a grocery delivery service such as Instacart, Shipt, Amazon Fresh or Peapod, make sure you understand all fees added to your order.
-For example, Instacart delivery fees are higher during busy times and range from $3.99 to $7.99, while Instacart Express members receive free delivery on orders of more than $35.
+For example, Instacart delivery fees are higher during busy times and range from $3.99 to $7.99 and up, while Instacart Express members receive free delivery on orders of more than $35.

 Amazon Fresh offers attended or unattended (drop-off when you’re not home) delivery to Amazon Prime members if your order exceeds the local free shipping threshold before tax.
 Otherwise, Amazon Fresh fees vary, depending on the total amount and which delivery option you choose.

 Article last modified on December 5, 2023.
 Published by Debt.com, LLC